top

 Beware of formulas!

 Judges award alimony based upon all the facts and circumstances of the parties and do not rely upon formulas or rules of thumb.
 Many of the common formulas that parties hear about have been repudiated by their authors.
-The factors the court will consider are: the length of the marriage, the causes for the divorce, the age, health, station, occupation, amount and sources of income, vocational skills, employability, estate, needs of the parties, and property distribution.
+Considering all the evidence, the court will consider are: the length of the marriage, the causes for the divorce, the age, health, station, occupation, amount and sources of income, earning capacity, vocational skills, education, employability, estate and needs of each of the parties, and the nature of the property awarded to each party by the court.
 Conn.
-Gen. Stats. § 46b-82.
+Gen. Stats. § 46b-82 rev. 2013.
 When children are involved, the court will also consider the desirability of the custodial parent's securing employment.

 Because alimony is deductible to the party who pays it, it is a device to shift the tax burden to the spouse who is likely in a lower tax bracket.
 Alimony is therefore an important divorce financial planning device.